 This is where you can find links to items of special interest only to our AA community, including financial statements of the Dallas Intergroup Association, group histories, obituaries of local AA members, and other items that you might request.
 Please send suggestions by return e-mail.

 May 1, 2006 – “There are no dues or fees for AA membership.”
 But the next part is equally true: We are self-supporting through our own contributions.
 Meaning: there are simply no “alternative funding sources” in AA – it begins and ends right here!
 All contributions to the DIA, both from groups and from individuals, are down 6% this year through April.
 This may not seem very much, but rent has been increased 13% and healthcare costs have gone up 20% over 2005.
 This puts us in a precarious position, and the main reason we’re keeping afloat so far is the extremely strong sales of AA literature and medallions these past four months.
 So it’s time to remind the local Fellowship of our Faithful Fivers program, which affords AA members the opportunity to practice the Seventh Tradition regularly and painlessly by pledging $5 – $100 a month to the DIA.
-We can set up a recurring charge on your Mastercard or Visa.
-Just e-mail us for more information.
+You can set up a recurring charge on your credit or debit card. .
 If your group is feeling the pinch, or if you simply feel the need to increase your group’s contributions to AA as a whole (intergroup, district, area or our General Service Office), we have a couple of signs in PDF format that you can download, print out and post on your group’s bulletin board.
 Please note that these signs are not produced by AA World Services, our General Service Office or the AA Grapevine.
-We have produced them here at the office, and they are actually modifications of non-copywrighted materials that have been produced by other concerned AA members over the past 15 years.
+We have produced them here at the office, and they are actually modifications of non-copyrighted materials that have been produced by other concerned AA members over the past 15 years.
 Our monthly contributions are published in our newsletter, The DIAlog.